IlyaPoretskov228/SearchEngine/nlohmann json/README.md

 # run from your own project's code.
 set(JSON_BuildTests OFF CACHE INTERNAL "")

-# If you only include this third party in PRIVATE source files, you do not
+# If you only include this third party in PRIVATE src files, you do not
 # need to install it when your main project gets installed.
 # set(JSON_Install OFF CACHE INTERNAL "")